 Sharon Plotkin has 21 years of crime scene experience in Miami.
 She is a certified crime scene investigator and a published author.
 She teaches at colleges throughout the country as well as to law enforcement and crime scene personnel in Asia and the Caribbean islands.

 Bestselling novelist Elaine Viets has written 33 mysteries in four series.
 With Brain Storm, her first Angela Richman Death Investigator mystery, she returns to her hardboiled roots.
 Elaine passed the MedicoLegal Death Investigators Course for forensic professionals for this series.
-Fire and Ashes, the second book in the series, will be published July 25.
+A Star Is Dead, the fourth book in the series was just published.
 Award-winning author Reed Farrel Coleman says, “In Brain Storm, Viets takes a dangerous turn down a dark alley but manages it with panache and a touch of humor.”
 Elaine won the Anthony, Agatha, and Lefty Awards.

 Michael Wiley writes the Sam Kelson, Daniel Turner, and Shamus Award-winning Joe Kozmarski series as well as stand-alone novels.
 His short stories appear in Ellery Queen, other magazines, and anthologies.
 He’s a frequent book reviewer.
 When not writing, he loves teaching at the University of North Florida—and the FL Authors Academy.
 His most recent book, Lucky Bones, features oddball detective Sam Kelson.